Almondbury Community School bullying incident

 A sixteen-year-old youth was shown on video assaulting a fifteen-year-old Syrian refugee boy in a playground attack in Almondbury, Huddersfield, West Yorkshire, England.
 The attack took place at Almondbury Community School on 25 October 2018; the headmaster condemned the attack once it had received nationwide media attention.
-The incident was also condemned by Prime Minister, Theresa May.

-On 22 July 2021, Tommy Robinson, activist and founder of English Defence League, was found to have libelled the Syrian boy and was ordered to pay £100,000 plus legal costs, which were understood to amount to a further £500,000.
+On 22 July 2021 Tommy Robinson, activist and founder of English Defence League, was found to have libelled the Syrian boy and was ordered to pay £100,000 plus legal costs, which were understood to amount to a further £500,000.
 An injunction was also granted to stop Robinson from repeating the libel.
+After breaching that injunction, Robinson was sentenced to 18 months in prison in October 2024.

 Assaults on Syrian refugees

-The clip shows the victim, with his arm in a cast, being dragged to the floor by his neck as his attacker says "I'll drown you" on a school playing field, while forcing water from a bottle into the victim's mouth, simulating waterboarding.
+The clip shows the victim, with his arm in a cast, being dragged to the floor by his neck as his attacker says "I'll drown you" and "what are you saying now" on a school playing field, while forcing water from a bottle into the victim's mouth.
 The video was filmed in a lunch break.
 The clip shows the victim walking away, without reacting, as the attacker and others can be heard continuing to verbally abuse him.

 The victim, a Syrian refugee, had previously suffered a broken wrist; this had also been investigated by the police, who had interviewed three youths but took no further action.
 No further action was taken "as the evidential test required to prosecute was not met".

 Subsequently, a separate video emerged of a girl, reportedly the younger sister of the Syrian refugee, also being assaulted in the school playground.
 Previously a girl forcibly removed the girl's hijab; the attacker was excluded from the school over the incident.
-The girl was subjected to so much playground abuse and racist attacks, she attempted suicide by cutting her wrists between classes, according to the family's lawyer.

 Director of Advocacy at the Refugee Council, Lisa Doyle said: "The idea that someone escapes war and brutality, only to be met with violence here, is truly awful."
+The headmaster condemned the attack once it had received nationwide media attention.